jacobenglert/clbart/README.md

 # clbart

-The goal of `clbart` is to estimate heterogeneous effects of a primary exposure in a case-only design.
+The goal of `clbart` is to estimate heterogeneous effects of a primary exposure in a scenario where only cases are observed.
 Specifically, this method is appropriate for data which have been constructed using the design, such that only one case exists within each strata.
 The effect of the primary exposure is modeled as a function of time-invariant covariates using Bayesian additive regression trees.

 ## Installation